City Guide for: Bulawayo, Zimbabwe

 Khami Ruins

-Explore the Khami Ruins, another UNESCO World Heritage Site.
-These ruins are the remains of a city that was the capital of the Torwa dynasty, which succeeded Great Zimbabwe.
-The site features impressive dry-stone walls, terraces, and platforms, showcasing the sophisticated building techniques of the time.
-It offers a fascinating glimpse into Zimbabwe's pre-colonial history.
+Another UNESCO World Heritage Site, Khami Ruins are the remnants of a city that was the capital of the Torwa dynasty after the abandonment of Great Zimbabwe.
+Explore the impressive dry-stone walls, terraces, and platforms that showcase the sophisticated building techniques of the time.
+It's a fascinating glimpse into Zimbabwe's pre-colonial history.

 Travel Time